royaurko/ask-minmax/Readme.md

  * The posteriors of a question are updated reflecting the information gain provided for this new distribution.
  * The algorithm outputs the most popular problems by doing a 1 dimensional k-means (a.k.a [Jenks natural breaks](https://en.wikipedia.org/wiki/Jenks_natural_breaks_optimization) ).
  * A similar (clustering) idea is applied to questions, at every step only the "most useful questions" are sampled from.
+ * The algorithm is greedy in the sense that it only cares about questions that reduce the entropy on the posterior distribution supported on the "most relevant" (coming from Jenks/k-means) problems.
  * You can visualizes the changing distribution in a simple matplotlib plot.

 ## Other stuff